 - Have a strong desire to be part of the hearing world and communicate through listening, speaking, and speech reading.

-An individual who requires a cochlear implant need an initial referral and for that he/she should consult an audiologist or an ENT physician for a referral to a cochlear implant center.
+An individual who requires a cochlear implant needs an initial referral and for that, they should consult an audiologist or an ENT physician.
 At the center, the candidate will undergo a full medical evaluation which involves psychological and audiological testing, a medical exam and also imaging studies to access level and type of hearing.

 - Afterward, he makes a cut behind your ear and opens the mastoid bone.